 - Fall 2017

 Esri’s Jack Dangermond on an extraordinary world.
 Plus fall native plant recipes, Tejon Ranch, and Ford Ord restoration.

 Latest news and stories

 CNPS chapters each spring to host dozens of garden tours up and down the state.
 Thousands of Californians are able to tour real native gardens thanks to the generous hosts.

 CNPS and partners have created an updated, science-based resource to address post-fire land care and common misconceptions.

-Developers are trying to advance a 2,000 square foot project just south of Joshua Tree National Park without a proper Joint Project Review.
+Developers are trying to advance a 2,000 acre project just south of Joshua Tree National Park without a proper Joint Project Review.